CodyKlingler/CycleStatisticTool/README.md

 3. Attach aluminum disc to rear tire axle using adhesive.
 4. Secure casement on handlebars with zip tie.
 5. Secure IR Sensor to frame with solid core wire.
+6. Secure loose wires with zip ties or tape.